JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 78 - a database server was not selected
+- 97 - a database server was not selected.
-- 79 - a web server was not selected
+- 98 - a web server was not selected.
-- 80 - a php version was not selected
+- 99 - a php version was not selected.
-- 81 - phpMyAdmin does not support HHVM
+- 100 - phpMyAdmin does not support HHVM.
-- 82 - failed to install dependencies
+- 101 - failed to install phpMyAdmin dependencies.
-- 83 - failed to switch to /usr/share directory
+- 102 - failed to switch to /usr/share directory.
-- 84 - failed to remove existing phpMyAdmin directory
+- 103 - failed to remove existing phpMyAdmin directory.
-- 85 - failed to download phpMyAdmin
+- 104 - failed to download phpMyAdmin.
-- 86 - failed to extract phpMyAdmin
+- 105 - failed to extract phpMyAdmin.
-- 87 - failed to move phpMyAdmin to /usr/share directory
+- 106 - failed to move phpMyAdmin to /usr/share directory.
-- 88 - failed to remove phpMyAdmin archive
+- 107 - failed to remove phpMyAdmin .tar.gz file.
-- 89 - failed to set ownership of phpMyAdmin directory
+- 108 - failed to set ownership of phpMyAdmin directory.
-- 90 - failed to set permissions of phpMyAdmin directory
+- 109 - failed to set permissions of phpMyAdmin directory.
-- 91 - failed to create /usr/share/phpmyadmin/tmp directory
+- 110 - failed to create /usr/share/phpmyadmin/tmp directory.
-- 92 - failed to set symlink of phpMyAdmin
+- 111 - failed to set symlink of ./phpmyadmin to ${web_root}/public/phpmyadmin.
-- 93 - failed to create phpMyAdmin configuration file
+- 112 - failed to create phpMyAdmin configuration file.

 #### examples: